thomas4f/mxbmrp2/README.md

 ### Memory reading
 The game's plugin system lacks certain fields (e.g., whether you’re in testing, or if you're a host or client, and a few other things).
 Instead, this data is extracted from memory.
 This seems to work well, but it has been noted that reading the server_name may fail.

+## Licensing and Third-Party Software
+This project is licensed under the [MIT License](LICENSE.txt).
+However, the included **Discord Game SDK is **not** covered by the MIT license.
+It is provided under Discord's proprietary terms and is redistributed here solely as permitted by Discord's [Developer Terms of Service](https://dis.gd/discord-developer-terms-of-service).

 ## Credits
  - My previous iteration of [MXBMRP](https://github.com/thomas4f/mxbmrp) (stand-alone Python app) for the memory addresses.